Go to page content

 There are two types of infections in babies.
 Early onset occurs in babies up to a week old and late-onset occurs in babies one week old to three months.

 Early onset is spread from the mother during birth.
 It causes approximately 10 percent of infant deaths worldwide.
 Late onset is not as well understood.
-It could be due to skin-to-skin content with someone who has it.
+It could be due to skin-to-skin contact with someone who has it.
 Babies with late-onset GPS usually develop meningitis.

 Approximately two of three cases of GBS infections are early onset.
 Babies usually develop symptoms within 12 to 24 hours, such as: